JackieXie168/grokking_algorithms/GROK-5-HashTables/README.md

 Hash tables are data structures to provide users with quick insertion and search of items.
 These tables use hash functions under the hood.

+### Hash Table Species: Hash Set

+Generally this is a collection of unordered unique elements, that allows for insertion, removal, check element availability and iterate over the elements.

 ### Hash Tables Internals: Hash Functions

 Hash function in general maps the data of arbitrary size (or type) to a fixed-size values.
 For instance it can be a function that accepts a string and returns an integer.